 Irma A. Chapin

-Nursing Consultant, Prime Health; former Owner/Operator Millennium Health Services Facilities.
-Ms. Chapin was owner and operator of six nursing homes and rehabilitation centers in the Baltimore and Washington, D.C. area, with 1,500 residents and over 2,000 employees.
-She currently serves on the Board of Directors of the Quality Assurance Committee for Health Facilities Association of Maryland (HFAM), and has been recipient of its Directors Award.
+Nursing consultant, Prime Health; former owner/operator of Millennium Health Services Facilities.
+Ms. Chapin was owner and operator of six nursing homes and rehabilitation centers in the Baltimore and Washington, D.C., area, with 1,500 residents and over 2,000 employees.
+She currently serves on the board of directors of the Quality Assurance Committee for Health Facilities Association of Maryland (HFAM), and has been recipient of its Directors Award.
 Director since 2004.

-President and CEO of Lakeview Title Company, Ms. Eagan has been involved in the local real estate community since 1979.
-She is a past president of The Columbia Foundation, past chair of The Howard County Board of Appeals, and has served on numerous non-profit boards including FIRN and The Columbia Festival of the Arts.
-She is currently a member of the Howard County Chamber of Commerce Board of Directors, chair of the Downtown Task Force, a founding member of The New City Alliance, a member of the Bright Minds Foundation board of directors, and active on The Columbia Foundation’s Leadership Council.
-A graduate of the University of Wisconsin, she has her BA in Spanish and English.
+Principal, the Eagan Team of Long and Foster; former president of Lakeview Title Company; active in the real estate community since 1979.
+Ms. Eagan is a past president of the Columbia Foundation, past chair of the Howard County Board of Zoning Appeals, and has served on numerous nonprofit boards, including FIRN, the Columbia Festival of the Arts, and the Howard County Chamber of Commerce board of directors.
+She is currently active in the chamber and is also a member of the Wilde Lake education committee.
+A graduate of the University of Wisconsin, she has a B.A. in Spanish and English.
 Director since 2010.

 Paula Rasera, Ex-Officio

-President of the Vantage House Residents’ Association.
-Retired national certified Professional School Counselor.
+Past president of the Vantage House Residents’ Association.
+Retired national-certified professional school counselor.
 Served as a math and science teacher in Indiana public schools.
-Counselor in the Office of the Dean of Woman at Perdue University.
-Administered the Bryant Woods Montessori School, and spent 12 years as an instructional assistant working with learning disabled students in the Howard County School System.
-Served as volunteer and officer of the Faulkner Ridge, Wilde Lake Middle, and Wilde Lake High PTAs.
-Spent 3 years with Baltimore County Schools as a middle school guidance counselor and 6 years as a counselor at Oakland Mills Middle School.
-Privileged to serve as President of the Maryland School Counsleors Association, before retiring in 2001.
-Received a B.S. in Chemistry from Wheaton College in Illinois and an M.A. in Student Personnel Administration at Teachers College, Columbia University.
-Columbia resident since 1971, Resident of Vantage House since 2013.
+Counselor in the Office of the Dean of Woman at Purdue University.
+Administered the Bryant Woods Montessori School, and spent 12 years as an instructional assistant working with learning disabled students in the Howard County school system.
+Served as a volunteer and officer of the Faulkner Ridge, Wilde Lake Middle, and Wilde Lake High PTAs.
+Spent 3 years with the Baltimore County Schools as a middle school guidance counselor and 6 years as a counselor at Oakland Mills Middle School.
+Privileged to serve as president of the Maryland School Counselors Association before retiring in 2001.
+Received a B.S. in chemistry from Wheaton College in Illinois, and an M.A. in student personnel administration at Teachers College, Columbia University.
+Columbia resident since 1971 and resident of Vantage House since 2013.
 Director since 2015.

-Professor of Nursing, Adult Health Department, University of Maryland School of Nursing, Baltimore, MD; Certified Gerontological Nurse Practitioner and Fellow in the American Academy of Nursing and the American Academy of Nurse Practitioners.
-She has broad clinical, research, teaching and consulting experience in the field of adult and gerontological health, and has been published widely on a range of related matters.
-Dr. Resnick has received numerous professional awards for her work, federally funded research grants, and has been an active participant in service to professional and health related community organizations.
-She received a B.S.N. from the University of Connecticut, an M.S.N. from the University of Pennsylvania, and a PhD from the University of Maryland.
+Professor of nursing, Adult Health Department, University of Maryland School of Nursing, Baltimore, Maryland; certified gerontological nurse practitioner and fellow in the American Academy of Nursing and the American Academy of Nurse Practitioners.
+She has broad clinical, research, teaching and consulting experience in adult and gerontological health, and has been published widely on a range of related matters.
+Dr. Resnick has received numerous professional awards for her work, federally funded research grants, and has been an active participant in service to professional and health-related community organizations.
+She received a B.S.N. from the University of Connecticut, an M.S.N. from the University of Pennsylvania, and a Ph.D. from the University of Maryland.
 Director since 2003.

 Raymond C. Roberts

-Mr. Roberts is President of Raymond C. Roberts, P.C., an accounting firm in Columbia, MD.
-He has been a Certified Public Accountant for over thirty years and has worked in the Intelligence Community for almost forty years.
+Mr. Roberts is president of Raymond C. Roberts, P.C., an accounting firm in Columbia, Maryland.
+He has been a certified public accountant for over 30 years and has worked in the intelligence community for almost 40 years.
 Mr. Roberts started his business in 1989 and has developed a niche supporting small Department of Defense (DOD) contractors by setting up, staffing and running their accounting departments.
-He has provided accounting support and financial advice to small business clients, beginning with their corporate start-ups, through their growth to over a hundred employees, and to include financial accounting support through the sale of their businesses, selling for as much as one hundred million dollars.
-Currently, he is serving as Chief Financial Officer for a Columbia based DOD contractor with 2012 revenues of $23 million.
-He is also advising other DOD contractors in the area as well as their owners and their families.
-Prior to starting his own business, Mr. Roberts was an Associate at Booz, Allen and Hamilton from 1981 to 1989 and an Intelligence Analyst at the National Security Agency from 1974 to 1981.
+He has provided accounting support and financial advice to small business clients, beginning with their corporate start-ups through their growth to over 100 employees, including financial accounting support through the sale of their businesses, selling for as much as $100 million.
+Currently, he is serving as chief financial officer for a Columbia-based DOD contractor with 2012 revenues of $23 million.
+He is also advising other DOD contractors in the area as well as their owners and families.
+Prior to starting his own business, Mr. Roberts was an associate at Booz Allen Hamilton from 1981 to 1989 and an intelligence analyst at the National Security Agency from 1974 to 1981.
 He has been an adjunct professor at Howard Community College and the National Cryptologic School.
-Ray is on the Board of the Therapeutic and Recreational Riding Center (TRRC) in Glenwood, and has served on the Vantage House Finance Committee as a non-Board member since January 2011.
-He graduated from the University of Vermont with a B.A. in Political Science.
-Ray’s mother has lived at Vantage House since 2003.
+Mr. Roberts is on the board of the Therapeutic and Recreational Riding Center (TRRC) in Glenwood and has served on the Vantage House finance committee as a non-board member since January 2011.
+He graduated from the University of Vermont with a B.A. in political science.
 Director since 2013.